 It’s hard to believe it’s been 14 years since I was sitting in my therapist’s office with tears streaming down my face, realizing my marriage had to be over.
 How do you know when to leave a marriage?

-But still, the reality that I was leaving the marriage had just hit me in the face and not only was it scary as hell, but it was really, truly sad.
+The reality that I was leaving the marriage had just hit me in the face and not only was it scary as hell, but it was really, truly sad.

-So, yesterday, a new member of the DGS Facebook group page asked this question:
+So recently, a new member of the DGS Facebook group page asked this question:

 How do you know when to leave a marriage?